 Donorfy will generate a 'Private Key' for your webhook - this key is used to create a unique hashed message authentication code which will be sent with every notification.
 This code allows you to check that the notification was sent by Donorfy - see below for more information.

 You can change or delete your existing webhooks as needed.

 What Does a Webhook Notification Contain?

 When data is added, changed or deleted Donorfy will send the notification as a http post operation to the URL in the webhook setup.
-The way notifications are processed means there may be a short delay - typically less than a minute - between making a change in Donorfy and the notification being sent.
+The way notifications are processed means there may be a short delay - typically around a minute - between making a change in Donorfy and the notification being sent.

 The notification will contain the following:

 - MessageId - this is a unique identifier for the message